Asset-centric Threat Modeling for AI-based Systems

 \subsection{Prototype Implementation}

-To implement the components proposed for the \sol{} threat modeling approach, the components outlined at the bottom of \figurename~\ref{fig:arch} were implemented and integrated into a web-based solution.
+To implement the components for the \sol{} threat modeling approach, the components outlined in \figurename~\ref{fig:arch} were implemented and integrated into a web-based solution.
 Starting from the front end, the user interacts with a web-based graphical user interface implemented as a Single-page Application (SPA) using React.js~\cite{reactjs}.
-First, on the \texttt{/home} page, the user uploads a previously developed diagram and selects the essential security properties for the business case.
-If no diagram exists, another page hosts the interactive diagram editor component.
-This component consists of an inline HTML frame loading the \textit{diagrams.net} diagram editor~\cite{drawio}.
-Aside from the functionality inherited by the editor, the web application communicates with the frame to pre-load the stencil libraries as well as automatically load and continuously store the model in the browser's storage.

-Furthermore, a bespoke stencil library was crafted to simplify and guide the asset modeling stage.
-The stencil library provides one stencil for each asset identified from the comprehensive report provided by ENISA~\cite{enisa_ml}, which serves to build an extensive yet extensible ontology that gives detail on threat events, actors, and assets.
-In total, 72 stencils are formalized into an XML file, allowing the annotation of metadata to analyze the resulting diagram automatically.
-As partially shown in the left modal of Figure~\ref{fig:screenshot}, the stencils are grouped into six categories, encouraging modeling not only static software elements but also processes and actors.
+First, the user creates a new project description and defines the key asset and security goal.